 25A place in the sun

-If possible, pitch your tent in a place that will be in the sun for as much of the day as possible.
+If possible, pitch your tent in a spot that will be in the sun for as much of the day as possible.
 Morning sun will make it much easier to get out of bed, and the afternoon rays will warm things up nicely for an early night.

 26Choose a double walled tent